-BoT is the difference between export and import of goods.
-BoP, on the other hand, is the difference between the foreign exchange that a country receives and the total foreign exchange it pays.
+BoT is the difference between the export and import of goods.
+On the other hand, BoP is the difference between the foreign exchange that a country receives and the total foreign exchange it pays.

-BoT comes in the Current account of Balance of Payment.
-BoP includes both Current account and Capital account.
+BoT comes in the Current account of the Balance of Payment.
+BoP includes both the Current account and Capital account.

 Inclusion of Capital Transfer

 Balance of trade does not include capital transfers.
 Balance of payment, on the other hand, includes Capital transfers.